Redsift/build-taxi-sift-guide/docs/3-Key-Ops.md

 ## Using `with` in nodes.

-In this example we are focusing on a node that performs a join operation over two inputs sources using the `with` property and outputs data to a `store` that is also using as an input.
+In this example we are focusing on a node that performs a join operation over two inputs sources using the `with` property and outputs data to a `store` that is also using it as an input.

 ### nodes

 We are extending the `Messages mapper` node from the previous example.
 It now performs a join over `messages` and `msgDataWithIds` by using the `$hash` anchor.
 The `select` fields are used effectively as the two sides of the relationship you would expect after the `ON` operator in a regular SQL JOIN operation.
-The value `$hash` in each of them means select the entire key from each side and try to match it.
+The value `$hash` in each of them essentially translates to try and match the entirety of the key coming from each side.

 When we have a match the `with` property in the arguments of the implementation function, will be populated.

 Another new thing, in this node is the fact that it has two outputs.
 This is possible with the use of the `name` field in each of the JSON objects that our implementation emits.

-The last interesting bit here, is the cycle back of data from the node's output to its input.
+The last interesting bit here, is the cycle back of data from the node's outputs to its input.
 The trick here is that this will happen at a later stage.
 First the node will compute as if it had only one input and when data become available in the second input the node will be triggered again for a new computation.
 In this particular case we are using it to remove the value of a deleted email from our calculations.

 We brought back `node1` as an intermediate step since we are performing a key operation over our node's inputs and we are restricted from using directly a DAG `input`.

-The addition of nodes `node2` and `node3` is done for educational reasons, to observe their output, and have no meaning in our computation process.
+The addition of nodes `node2` and `node3` is meant to enhance this example by observing their output, and have no value in our computation process.

 ```
 [{